ESmithE/Bellabeat_Analysis/README.md

 Urška Sršen and Sando Mur founded Bellabeat, a high-tech company that manufactures health-focused smart products.
 Sršen used her background as an artist to develop beautifully designed technology that informs and inspires women around the world.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.

 ## Business Task
 Identifying the problem of the stakeholders, they need to guide a marketing strategy using product of Bellabeat.
-In this analysis I will answer this questions:

 ## Questions for the Analysis
 - What are some trends in smart device usage?